 A. Name Tags

-Name tags are a must.
+Name tags are suggested.

-C. Limited Program
+B. Limited Program

 Alumni come to Reunions to catch up with old friends.
 Whatever program is planned should not interfere with that primary purpose.
 Make sure there is plenty of time for conversation.
 Many classes have found that the most enjoyable approach to a reunion is to think of it as simply a party among old friends.